 A study of heroes gives opportunities for working on research skills, reading, writing, critical thinking, and more.
 You can work within the content areas of social studies, science, literature, math, and even physical education.
 It suits Veteran’s Day, heritage months, the birthdays of famous people, and character education themes.

 Begin with a chart.
-You can use incentive charts or a spreadsheet as we did:
+You can use incentive charts or a spreadsheet as we did — see our chart above.